trimble-oss/modus-wc-2.0/docs/project-design.md

 ### Angular and React Wrappers

 - Create wrapper components for Angular and React using Stencil framework integrations
+- See [adding angular integrations](./adding-angular-integrations.md) for a guide on scaffolding new versions of Angular integrations

 ## Developer Experience